Local Linear Forests: Introduction

 \section{Introduction}

-Random forests \citep*{breiman2001} are a popular method for non-parametric regression that have proven effective across many application areas \citep*{cutler2007random,diaz2006gene,svetnik2003random}.
+Random forests \citep*{breiman2001} are a popular method for non-parametric regression that have proven effective across many application areas \citep{cutler2007random,diaz2006gene,svetnik2003random}.
 A major weakness of random forests, however, is their inability to exploit smoothness in the regression surface they are estimating.
-As an example, consider the following setup with a smooth trend in the conditional response surface: We simulate ${\bf X_1}, \dots, {\bf X_n}$ independently from the uniform distribution on $[0,1]^{20}$, with responses
+As an example, consider the following setup: We simulate $X_1, \dots, X_n$ independently from the uniform distribution on $[0,1]^{20}$, with responses

-and our goal is to estimate $\mu({\bf x_0}) = \mathbb{E}[Y \,|\, {\bf X} = {\bf x_0}]$.
+and our goal is to estimate $\mu({x_0}) = \mathbb{E}[Y \,|\, X = {x_0}]$.
 The left panel of Figure \ref{figure-confidence} shows a set of predictions on this data from a random forest.
 The forest is unable to exploit strong local trends and, as a result, fits the target function using qualitatively the wrong shape: The prediction surface resembles a step function as opposed to a smooth curve.

 In order to address this weakness, we take the perspective of random forests as an adaptive kernel method.
 This interpretation follows work by \citet*{athey2016}, \citet*{hothorn}, and \citet*{meinshausen2006quantile}, and complements the traditional view of forests as an ensemble method (i.e., an average of predictions made by individual trees).
 Specifically, random forest predictions can be written as